 - I unblocked the order but the email never sent automatically — by design.
 Auto-block also disables the auto-email.
 After unblocking, click Resend email on the order to send the download email manually.

 - Cancelled order links still work briefly — Shopify webhooks can take a few seconds to a minute to deliver.
-If you need an instant block, set the order expiration manually rather than waiting on the cancellation webhook.
+If you need an instant block, click Block access on the order rather than waiting on the cancellation webhook.

 - I want to block downloads for one product across all orders — not currently supported as a one-click setting.
 Workarounds: delete the asset (revokes access for everyone, including past customers — use carefully), or set very low download limits and IP limits at the global level.